 Definition

-A merkle proof, also called an inclusion proof or merkle branch, is the compact set of hashes that lets anyone verify a single transaction is included in a block without possessing the block's entire transaction list.
-It is the mechanism that makes lightweight Bitcoin clients practical, because it converts what would be a multi-megabyte download into a few hundred bytes.
+A merkle proof — also called an inclusion proof or merkle branch — is the compact set of hashes that lets anyone verify a single transaction is included in a block without possessing the block's entire transaction list.
+It is the mechanism that makes lightweight Bitcoin clients practical, converting what would be a multi-megabyte download into a few hundred bytes, and it appears in more places than most people realize — including inside the mining protocol your ASIC speaks every second.

 What the proof contains

-In a merkle tree every leaf is the hash of a transaction and every parent is the hash of its two children, terminating in a single root stored in the block header.
-To prove a given transaction is a leaf, you supply only the sibling hash at each level of the tree, the "path" from leaf to root.
-For a block with thousands of transactions, that path is roughly log2(n) hashes, typically a dozen or so 32-byte values.
+In a merkle tree, every leaf is the hash of a transaction and every parent is the hash of its two children, terminating in a single merkle root committed in the block header.
+To prove a given transaction is a leaf of that tree, you supply only the sibling hash at each level — the "path" from leaf to root.
+For a block with thousands of transactions, that path is roughly log2(n) hashes: a dozen or so 32-byte values covers even the largest blocks.
+That logarithmic scaling is the whole trick — doubling the transactions in a block adds just one hash to the proof.

 How verification works

-The verifier starts with the transaction's own hash, repeatedly combines it with the supplied sibling hashes in order, and checks that the final result equals the merkle root already committed in the block header.
+The verifier starts with the transaction's own hash, repeatedly combines it with the supplied sibling hashes in the correct left/right order using double SHA-256, and checks that the final result equals the merkle root already committed in the header.
 If it matches, the transaction provably belongs to that block; if any hash is wrong, the recomputed root diverges and the proof fails.
-The verifier never has to trust the party that supplied the proof, only the proof-of-work securing the header.
+Crucially, the verifier never trusts the party supplying the proof — only the proof-of-work securing the header.
+Forging a proof would require finding hash collisions; lying about the header would require out-mining the honest network.
+The proof demonstrates inclusion, not validity or finality: a transaction can be included in a block that later gets orphaned, which is why confirmations still matter.

 In Simple Terms

-A merkle proof, also called an inclusion proof or merkle branch, is the compact set of hashes that lets anyone verify a single transaction is…
+A merkle proof — also called an inclusion proof or merkle branch — is the compact set of hashes that lets anyone verify a single…